considrew/mungbeans/below-the-line/content/deep-dives/uranium-supercycle-utility-squeeze.md

 And it's not just the raw U3O8.
 Nuclear fuel has four cost components: uranium purchase, conversion (U3O8 to UF6), enrichment (SWU), and fabrication into fuel assemblies.
 Enrichment is where the Russia bottleneck *really* bites — SWU costs have spiked from ~$110 historically to $170+ today, with 44% of global enrichment capacity sanctioned.
 Conversion and fabrication add another ~$57M per GW of capacity per year.
 The total fuel bill per GW of nuclear capacity has already jumped from ~$91M/year under old contracts to ~$118M/year at current spot — and that's before uranium goes higher.

 ### What Happens When Uranium Goes to $200.
 Or $300.
-Or Higher.

 Let's stop hand-waving about "5–10% of operating costs" and actually model what happens to utility earnings at the uranium prices the supply-demand picture is pointing toward.
 The government is now competing against utilities for the same feedstock, stockpiling uranium as a critical mineral for the naval fleet.
 Kazatomprom is cutting production into a deficit.
 Russia is sanctioned.
-There are no new mines coming online for years. $200/lb isn't a panic scenario — it's a plausible next step.
+No new mines are coming online for years. $200/lb isn't a panic scenario — it's a plausible sustained price. $300/lb is a plausible spike.
+We model both below, then stress-test the assumptions.

 Here's the total nuclear fuel cost per GW of capacity per year, at various uranium/enrichment price scenarios: